jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ## Learn Default ISIS Path

 ISIS is the underlying IGP in this lab and you validated in Lab 1 reachability between xrd routers.
 Now we want you to work on validate traffic routing behavior for the default ISIS and SR-MPLS so that we can compare and contrast with later traffic steering exercises.
-Throughout this lab we will be creating traffic flows generated from the Amsterdam VM and traveling to networks in Rome and vice-versa.
+Throughout this lab we will be creating traffic flows generated from the **Amsterdam** VM and traveling to networks in **Rome** and vice-versa.

-In referencing the ISIS topology diagram below we will examine the routing table on xrd01.
+In referencing the ISIS topology diagram below we will examine the routing table on **xrd01**.

 ![ISIS Topology](/topo_drawings/isis-ecmp-medium.png)

 For full size image see [LINK](/topo_drawings/isis-ecmp-large.png)

-What we are looking for is xrd07 route 10.0.0.7/32 (Lo0) advertised through ISIS.
+What we are looking for is **xrd07** route 10.0.0.7/32 (Lo0) advertised through ISIS.
 Seeing the routing table below you will see that xrd01 has two ECMP equal cost paths to both next hops **xrd02** and **xrd05**.
 So for normal flows traffic passing through **xrd01** for networks sourced from xrd07 will get ECMP hashed.
 In the below command output you can see the two next hop routes installed into the routing table.

   ```
     RP/0/RP0/CPU0:xrd01#show ip route 10.0.0.7/32